-Jordan Ballard begins her second year assisting within the MC women's basketball program in 2018-19.
+Jordan Ballard begins her third year assisting within the MC women's basketball program in 2019-20.

 Ballard, a Seymour, Tennessee native, earned a degree from Maryville College in 2016 with focus on sociology.
 She excelled as a point guard on the court helping the Scots to a 98-20 (83%) overall record over four seasons while going 58-7 in all USA South Athletic Conference challenges.
 Jordan’s squads tallied four consecutive USA South regular-season titles while earning four consecutive appearances in the NCAA post-season tournament.